Decomposing the automorphism group of the surreal numbers: Introduction

 We refer the reader to \Cref{sec:prelims:aut} for a concise introduction of the notation regarding automorphism groups of Hahn fields and Hahn groups.

-We establish decomposition (\ref{eq:main}) in two steps.
+We establish the decomposition (\ref{eq:main}) in two steps.
 First, regarding $\No$ as the Hahn field $(\R\pow{\No},+,\cdot)$, a decomposition into three factors is presented in \Cref{prop:firstdecomp} and simplified afterwards as follows:

 Now the last factor $\Aut(\No,+,<)$ consists of all automorphisms on $\No$ preserving its ordered additive group structure.
-Consequently, we regard $\No$ as the ordered additive Hahn group $(\R\pow{\No},+,<)$ for which we obtain in \Cref{prop:groupdec} a decomposition into three factors as follows:
+Consequently, we regard $\No$ as the ordered additive Hahn group $(\R\pow{\No},+,<)$, for which we obtain in \Cref{prop:groupdec} a decomposition into three factors as follows:

 In all steps of the decomposition, we simplify some of the factors by pointing out isomorphic representations.
-For instance by \Cref{prop:homrno}, $(\Hom((\No,+),(\R,+)),+)$ is isomorphic to $(\R^{\No},+)$, meaning that (up to isomorphism) the factor $(\R^{\No},+)$ appears twice in \eqref{eq:main}.
-However, this isomorphism depends on the choice of a $\Q$-basis of $\No$ and a bijection from this basis to $\No$.
+For instance by \Cref{rem:homrno}, $(\Hom((\No,+),(\R,+)),+)$ is isomorphic to $(\R^{\No},+)$.
 Moreover, we scrutinize all factors further in order to obtain explicit descriptions of automorphisms on $\No$ arising from these particular factors.
-Overall, we point out how automorphisms on $\No$ are naturally generated as the composition of simpler automorphisms based on $\No$ as a Hahn field and Hahn group.
+Overall, we point out how automorphisms on $\No$ are naturally generated as the composition of simpler automorphisms of $\No$ with specific features with respect to the presentation of $\No$ as a Hahn field or a Hahn group.